 Tattoo artists are detailed people.
 They make a living at creating and executing complex and meticulous designs.
 Therefore, if you provide details about what is wrong with your tattoo, you are speaking a language the artist understands.

-Some remedies are relatively straightforward, like changing a black and white illustration to a color one.
+Some remedies are relatively straightforward, such as changing a black and white illustration to a color one.
 It is also somewhat easy for the artist to fill in an area that you feel should have more color.
 Another relatively easy fix is adding elements to the design.
-Be prepared to pay for these changes since they are not the artist’s mistakes but your preferences.
+Be prepared to pay for these changes since they are not the artist’s mistakes, but your preferences.

 On the Bright Side

 In some respects, you can look at this as a learning experience.
 You are learning to speak up for yourself and get what you want.
 The artist has an opportunity to learn from mistakes and make his or her customer happy.